New Black-led group at CHOP says protesters will decide how long they’ll stay

 Some Black community leaders have sided with Durkan’s push to slowly shutter the nighttime protest zone and reopen the police’s East Precinct.

-The Rev. Carrie Anderson, longtime pastor at First AME Church, just outside CHOP’s boundary, stood with Durkan on Monday when she announced her intentions to phase down the area.
+The Rev. Carey Anderson, longtime pastor at First AME Church, just outside CHOP’s boundary, stood with Durkan on Monday when she announced her intentions to phase down the area.

 “While I agree with the principle of community-oriented policing, it’s really beyond those persons, that mean so well with CHOP, to be able to supervise and provide that type of service,” Anderson said.
 “We do need police in the East Precinct so we can mitigate and reduce and deescalate matters that come before the residents that live there.”